 Your pet's safety is our top priority.
 Due to pressurization requirements, certain aircraft are not able to accommodate pets.
-In addition, the ability to book your pet on a specific flight is dependent on spaces available for pets, along with aircraft limitations to carry larger sized crates.
+In addition, the ability to book your pet on a specific flight is dependent on the space available for pets, along with crate size limitations on some aircraft.

-Health certificates are required for all cats and dogs, and for all other animals where declared value coverage has been purchased.
+Health certificates are required for all cats and dogs traveling with United PetSafe.
 It is strongly recommended that a pre-travel veterinary health exam is obtained for any pet prior to travel.

 Health certificates must be issued by a licensed veterinarian, dated within 10 days of travel for both outbound and return flights.
 If your return flight occurs more than 10 days after the date when your pet’s initial health certificate was issued, you will need to obtain a new health certificate for your return flight.

 Please note that if your pet’s travel on United precedes or follows international travel, the health certificate must be issued in English or, if in another language, must include an English translation.
 For international trips, customers should contact the appropriate embassy or consulate at least one month before departure to ensure all country-specific entry procedures are followed.
-Visit the Pet Restrictions page for more information about destination-specific restrictions.

 Older pets, as well as very young animals, are more sensitive to the effects of stress from travel conditions.
 We recommend you consult with your veterinarian about additional health screenings to assess the risk of injury or death during air travel to very young or older pets.

-For travel within the U.S. and Puerto Rico, dogs and cats must be at least eight weeks old.
-If your puppy or kitten weighs less than two pounds, the pet must be at least 10 weeks old to travel.
+For travel within the U.S. and Puerto Rico, cats and dogs must be at least eight weeks old.
+If your kitten or puppy weighs less than two pounds, the pet must be at least 10 weeks old to travel.
 For more information, go to the Age of your Pet section in our Before you book page.